meenakshishankara/Portfolio/README.md

 Developed a weather application using python code.
 This application takes the city name or zip code as input and provides the temperature as output.

+### 9. Time Series Modeling
+The objective of this project is to build a predictive model for monthly retail sales.

+### 10. Variational Autoencoder on MNIST Data

+The objective of this project is to implement a variational autoencoder using the MNIST data set and save a grid of 15 x 15 digits to the results/vae directory.